Tommy Ooi Travel Guide

 Ciampino International Airport

-1. Cotral Bus
+1. Terravision Bus

 From airport to Rome City Center.
-1 way ticket cost € 4 book online while € 6 when you buy on the spot.
+1 way ticket cost € 4 one-way or €8 round-trip.
 Journey takes approx. 40 min, with a service every 30 min

 For More Info : Terravision Bus